mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Second design system

-We have started the [discussion](https://github.com/mui-org/material-ui/discussions/27803) about the direction of this product which we aims to grow beyond material design.
+We have started the [discussion](https://github.com/mui-org/material-ui/discussions/27803) about the direction of this product which we aim to grow beyond material design.

-This new design system, codename `Joy`, will be built on top of our strong foundation packages (`unstyled` and `system`) to provide better DX eg. built-in css variables generated from theme, perfect dark mode API, etc.
+This new design system, codename `Joy`, will be built on top of our strong foundation packages (`unstyled` and `system`) to provide better DX eg. built-in CSS variables generated from theme, perfect dark mode API, etc.

 The plan is to release a set of components in each milestone (ordered by most browse) until it has the same amount of components as `@mui/material`, so that the developers only have to pick a package between material-design and Joy based on the design they want to get started with.
 Most functionalities and APIs of components will be the same because both design systems are built on top of `@mui/core`.
-The differences will be the theme structure that we want to acheive the right amount of flexibility and great design out of the box.
+The differences will be the theme structure that we want to achieve the right amount of flexibility and great design out of the box.

 We will keep you posted about the progress, stay tuned.